offthedial/site/src/pages/faq.md

 We regularly check [Twitter](https://twitter.com/Off_The_Dial) so free to use the hashtags [#idtga](https://twitter.com/search?q=(%23idtga)) & [#wl](https://twitter.com/search?q=(%23wl)), and mention [@Off_The_Dial](https://twitter.com/Off_the_Dial). :heart:

 #### I have a question?
-If you need help and it's not in here ask in <span class="mention">#helpdesk</span> and either one of the staff or another person will help.
+If you need help and it's not in here ask in <Mention>#helpdesk</Mention> and either one of the staff or another person will help.
 You can also DM us if you so choose.

 #### I need help using smash.gg, where can I get it?
 Assuming no one in helpdesk is able to help, you can contact [smash.gg](https://help.smash.gg/) directly through their website or on their [discord](https://discord.gg/smashgg).